usmansbk/blog-draft/markdowns/redux.md

 The objective is to understand core Redux.
 Hence we'll be using only HTML and vanilla JavaScript (No React).

-Like all well-designed libraries and frameworks, Redux too makes use of design pattern (Observer Pattern) and follows the software design principles.
+Like all well-designed libraries and frameworks, Redux too makes use of design patterns (Observer Pattern) and follows the software design principles.

 For a gentle introduction to the Observer Pattern, check out my post, [To-Do List with Observer Pattern](https://dev.to/devusman/to-do-list-with-observer-pattern-1cl7), to gain a good mental model of the pattern.